oscarvalenzuelab/oscarvalenzuelab.github.io/_posts/2025-06-26-ai-supply-chain-security-risks-and-legal-compliance-gaps.md

 ## Why Traditional Security Tools Fall Short

-Software Composition Analysis (SCA) tools like Snyk, Dependabot, and Trivy focus on declared dependencies in requirements.txt or setup.py files.
-They cannot:
+Software Composition Analysis (SCA) tools focus on declared dependencies in requirements.txt or setup.py files, while specialized code scanners or snippet analysis tools focus on hash matching against known signatures.
+However, they cannot:

 **Analyze Package Contents**
 SCA tools do not extract and examine files within wheel (.whl) or tar.gz packages.
 This means bundled model files remain invisible to security scanning.
 While some SCAs include features to inspect archive files, they are not capable of directly handling serialization and binary blobs.